 3.1.2 Outputs

 4 Quality Requirements

+NOTES:

+We could organize this document into two things, “requirements for processor” and “requirements for debugger”.
+They are two different things really, and serve different functions.
+The debugger is going to be free of design in this document just like the address book, but the processor is already “designed.”
+Certain functions of the processor are already inherently designed, so they could be in this document.

 1 Introduction

 Team Robo Sharks aims to provide you (the retro software developer) with a tool that will allow you to analyze your 6502 assembly code.
 We understand that the audience for retro programming may not be a profitable target group.
 However, we at Team Robo Sharks are passionate about technology that brought us into this day and age.
 Our mission is to provide a debugging tool so you can efficiently explore assembly code written for any device or emulator with a 6502 instruction set.
 This open source debugger is being developed with a community centric focus as support for commercial utilities has been deprecated.
 Devices that contained this 8-bit microprocessor include such items such as Atari, Apple II, Nintendo Entertainment System, Commodore PET as well as other gadgets from Motorola and Intel.
-These companies have long moved on from this technology however we feel that the educational value and fun factor of learning and coding for these platforms is worth the effort.
+These companies have long moved on from this technology however we feel that the educational value and fun factor of learning and coding for these platforms is applicable to begin learning about the architecture and data flow of modern processors.

 1.1 Proposed System

 The Robo Shark debugger will contain the necessary tools to analyze 6502 binary machine code.
-This analysis occurs as you the user input your assembly code instructions to an input window and using the interactive features provided; step through the lines of code.
-Each line will be translated by the debugger to 6502 instructions and will return the values in memory as well as the values in the available registers.
+This analysis occurs as you, the user, input your assembly code instructions to an input window anduse the provided debugging features...
+Each line will be assembled by the debugger to 6502 instructions and will the values in memoryand registers will be updated in real time..
 Included is a mock up of the graphical user interface the user might expect to see:

 1.2 Scope

 As mentioned in the introduction we feel that our product will be valuable to both the hobby programmer as well as an educational tool.
 We anticipate computer architecture and computer engineering schools will be interested in incorporating our product with their curriculum to enhance learning objectives such as teaching assembly code.

+We also need a “how to use this document section” similar to the one in the “A simple Address Book” in class.

+1.3 Using these Pages

+(example organization, functional and quality requirements can go to sections 3 and 4 like normal though)

+1. Begin with a functional requirements statement (split into requirements of the processor & requirements of the debugger)

+2.Begin with a quality requirements statement

+2. Then view the use cases (could we add something like the attached document?
+I think this would help our score on this, especially with our few use cases possible.

+3.(Let’s talk about where the gui mockups come in, as like in class, it’s kinda weird to put in here.
+Some of the example ones do though, let’s just find out where to put it.)

+4.

 2 Concept of Operations